Richard Page (politician)

-Richard Lewis Page (born 22 February 1941) is a former Conservative Member of Parliament (MP) in the United Kingdom from 1976 to 1979 and from December 1979 to 2005.
+Richard Lewis Page (born 22 February 1941) is a former Conservative Member of Parliament (MP) in the United Kingdom from 1976 to 1979, and from 1979 to 2005.

 Early life

 Born the son of Victor Charles Page, he went to the independent Hurstpierpoint College in West Sussex and Luton Technical College, gaining a HNC in Mechanical Engineering in 1962.
 He was an apprentice at Vauxhall Motors in Luton from 1959 to 1963, and then worked for Page Holdings, becoming the Chairman from 1985 to 1995 and 1997 onwards.

-He was member of the Young Conservatives from 1964 to 1966 and from 1968 to 1971, he was a district councillor in Banstead, Surrey.
+He was member of the Young Conservatives from 1964 to 1966 and a district councillor in Banstead, Surrey, from 1968 to 1971.

 Parliamentary career

 Page contested Workington in the February and October 1974 elections.
 He won the seat in the by-election caused by the elevation of Labour's Fred Peart to the House of Lords in 1976, becoming the first Conservative to represent the constituency since it was created in 1918, before losing the seat in May 1979.
-Page was not out of Parliament long as he subsequently won the safe Conservative seat of South West Hertfordshire in a by-election in December that year.
+Page re-entered Parliament shortly afterwards, when he won the safe Conservative seat of South West Hertfordshire in a by-election in December that year.
 He is therefore distinguished as one of a handful of MPs who have been successful in two by-elections.